roboflow/supervision/README.md

     ['cat', 'dog', 'person']
     ```

-- Save object detection / instance segmentation datasets in one of supported formats
+- Save object detection/instance segmentation datasets in one of the supported formats

     ```python
     >>> dataset.as_yolo(